shivamsaksham/error-mask/README.md

     // let there be an error code of "auth/email-already-exists"

-    console.log(getFirebaseAuthError(errorCode)) // this will print "Email Already in Use"
+    console.log(getFirebaseAuthError(errorCode).message) // this will print "Email Already in Use"

     // use this message in a toast or anything where user can see });